zhangyhuifd/website/content/publication/portchoicewhousing/index.md

 +++
-title = "The Effect of Homeownership on the Option Value of Regional Migration"
+title = "Household Stock Market Participation and Exit in the US: The Role of Homeownership"

 # Date first published.
 date = "2019-05-15"